neumino/neumino.github.io/movies.md

-### Jurassic World Dominion
+### Dragon Ball Super: Super Hero
-*Released on 2022-06-01, vote average 6.8*
+*Released on 2022-06-11, vote average 6.8*

-Four years after Isla Nublar was destroyed, dinosaurs now live—and hunt—alongside humans all over the world.
-This fragile balance will reshape the future and determine, once and for all, whether human beings are to remain the apex predators on a planet they now share with history’s most fearsome creatures.
+The Red Ribbon Army, an evil organization that was once destroyed by Goku in the past, has been reformed by a group of people who have created new and mightier Androids, Gamma 1 and Gamma 2, and seek vengeance against Goku and his family.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/oMzCG2Xa7rY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/W9JHZwtObqs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>